erebe/personal-server/README.md

 # Installing K3S on our Raspberry Pi using your Wireguard VPN <a name="raspberry"></a>

-I want my Raspberry Pi that is living inside my home network to be manageable like a simple node inside the Kubernetes cluster.
+I want my Raspberry Pi that is living inside my home network and not reachable from internet to be manageable like a simple node inside the Kubernetes cluster.
 For that I am going to setup Wireguard on my Raspberry Pi and install the k3s agent on it.

 1. Installation Raspbian on your raspberry - [Tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/)
 2. Setup Wireguard on the raspberry - [Tutorial](https://www.sigmdel.ca/michel/ha/wireguard/wireguard_02_en.html#installing_wg_raspbian)